What is Reflux or Hiatal Hernia Surgery?

 Who Needs Reflux/ Hiatal Hernia Surgery?

-• If you are experiencing significant reflux symptoms not controlled through medication
+- If you are experiencing significant reflux symptoms not controlled through medication

-• If you are concerned about taking high dose anti-reflux medication long term
+- If you are concerned about taking high-dose anti-reflux medication long-term

-• If you are experiencing symptoms of a hiatal hernia
+- If you are experiencing symptoms of a hiatal hernia

-What are the Symptoms of Reflux/ GORD?
+What Are the Symptoms of Reflux/ GORD?

 What Does Reflux Surgery Involve?

-The main aim with reflux surgery is to be able to reconstitute the “one-way valve” ability of the gastro-oesophageal junction which is also known as the hiatus area.
+The main aim of reflux surgery is to be able to reconstitute the “one-way valve” ability of the gastro-oesophageal junction which is also known as the hiatus area.
 If you are suffering from significant reflux symptoms, it is more than likely that you have a “leaky gastro-oesophageal valve” which allows stomach contents and acid to move freely upwards into the oesophagus (our oral feeding tube).
 As mentioned previously, anatomical changes like hiatal hernias can disrupt the natural tightness of this valve.

 As such, reflux surgery involves a single operation of repairing any hiatal weakness, fixing hiatal hernias and strengthening the hiatal area further through a procedure called fundoplication.